Frank Filo

-Frank Filo (born December 28, 1971 in Fort Wayne, Indiana) is a retired American soccer defender who spent most of his career with the Dallas Sidekicks.
+Frank Filo (born December 28, 1971) is an American retired soccer defender who spent most of his career with the Dallas Sidekicks.
 He also played two seasons in the USISL and part of one season with the Cleveland Crunch in the National Professional Soccer League.

 Filo attended Arkansas-Little Rock University.
 In 1994, he played for the Arkansas A's of the USISL.
 In 1995, he played for the Dallas Lightning of the USISL.
 On June 22, 1995, he signed with the Dallas Sidekicks of the Continental Indoor Soccer League.
 He would remain with the Sidekicks until 2004.
 During his years with Dallas, the team played in the CISL, World Indoor Soccer League, and second Major Indoor Soccer League.
 On October 24, 1997, he signed a fifteen-day contract with the Cleveland Crunch in the National Professional Soccer League.
 The Crunch extended his contract until January 1998 when they released him.
 He is currently retired from soccer and lives in Murphy, Texas, with his wife, Donna, and two sons.